OpenFreeEnergy/openfe/docs/reference/api/ligand_network.rst

 Network Planners
 ~~~~~~~~~~~~~~~~

-Functions that build a :class:`LigandNetwork` from a collection of :class:`SmallMoleculeComponents` by optimizing over a `scoring function <scorers>`_.
+Functions that build a :class:`.LigandNetwork` from a collection of :class:`SmallMoleculeComponents` by optimizing over a `scoring function <scorers>`_.

 .. autosummary::
     :nosignatures: